 There has been a lot of speculation in the news recently about whether or not dashboard cameras are a helpful tool when trying to avoid liability.
+Below, a top Atlanta car accident attorney discusses his thoughts on this issue.

 A dash cam is simply a camera that sits in your vehicle and continually records the view out your windshield.